As you will be aware, the presence of Coronavirus (COVID-19) impacts clients and staff at Western Plains Psychology.

-Protect clients and clinicians at WPP from exposure to infection with the COVID-19.
+- Protect clients and clinicians at WPP from exposure to COVID-19.

-Ensure we can continue to offer psychological treatment over the coming months.
+- Ensure we can continue to offer psychological treatment safely.

-1. All clients and psychologists are asked to not attend the clinic if:
+All clients and psychologists are asked not to attend the clinic if:

-you have any respiratory symptoms (fever, cough, difficulty breathing), or
+- you have any respiratory symptoms (fever, cough, difficulty breathing).

-Person who is awaiting test results for COVID-19;
+- you are awaiting test results for COVID-19.

-Person who has been in close contact with a confirmed case.
-See DHHS for definition of close contact: What is a Close Contact.
+- you have been in close contact with a confirmed case.
+See DHHS for the definition of close contact: What is a Close Contact.

-We will waive fees for any cancellations in these circumstances
+We will waive fees for any cancellations under these circumstances.

-2. Please also follow these guidelines to reduce your risk of catching and transmitting COVID-19 in the wider community: Coronavirus (COVID-19) – what you need to know
+Please also follow these guidelines to reduce your risk of catching and transmitting COVID-19 in the wider community.

 Telehealth sessions (video/phone) are available to all clients if they are unable to attend the WPP rooms.
-These sessions are fee-for-service and do not attract any Medicare rebate.
-Some clients may also be eligible for Medicare funded telehealth sessions.
-If you would like to access this service please contact your psychologist.
+These sessions are fee-for-service though some clients may be eligible for Medicare funded telehealth sessions.
+If you would like to access this service, please contact your psychologist.